 - River towns: snapshots of communities from the Headwaters to the Gulf;

 - People of the river: light tenders to Cajuns and Isleños;

 - Boats: flatboats to showboats and shanty boats; and

-Klinkenberg presented a version of the talk as a keynote address for the Mississippi River Conference at Moline, Illinois in October 2014.
-For the keynote, he created a 45-minute talk by sampling broadly from several of the topics above.
+Klinkenberg presented a version of the talk as a keynote address for the Mississippi River Conference at Moline, Illinois and on the American Queen.

 A Traveler’s Perspective of the Mississippi Valley

 Klinkenberg explores the essence of communities through the lens of a traveler in his talk called In Search of Great Places: Travels along the Mississippi River.
 He has been to over 30 countries around the world but has learned that he doesn’t need to travel far to satisfy his desire for local foods, rich culture, and fun people.
 He finds plenty of that along the Mississippi River.
 The one-hour talk is richly illustrated with photographs and stories about the people and places along the Mississippi River.

 Klinkenberg has presented for a number of groups, including: